Health Equity

 Chicago

-Chicago is one of four HEAL Innovation sites for the first year of the program.
+Chicago is one of AAFA’s HEAL program sites.
 AAFA is working with the American Lung Association in Greater Chicago to launch a pilot program for adults and adolescents with asthma.
-The program will include asthma education, home visits, and other resources for families managing asthma in the Chicago area.
+The Environmental Improvements for COPD and Asthma Program will include asthma education, home visits, and other resources for families managing asthma in the Chicago area.
 AAFA and the Lung Association are members of the Chicago Asthma Consortium.

 Connecticut